Wurtulla - Birtinya

 Wurtulla - Birtinya displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Wurtulla-Birtinya, as per the latest Census, consisted of 66.5% houses and 33.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Wurtulla - Birtinya, as per the latest Census, consisted of 66.5% houses and 33.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Qld's 70.4% houses and 29.6% other dwellings.
-Home ownership in Wurtulla-Birtinya stood at 27.1%, with mortgaged dwellings at 29.7% and rented ones at 43.2%.
-The median monthly mortgage repayment was $2,000, above Non-Metro Qld's average of $1,950.
-The median weekly rent figure was $480, compared to Non-Metro Qld's $450.
-Nationally, Wurtulla-Birtinya's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The home ownership level in Wurtulla - Birtinya was 27.1%, with mortgaged dwellings at 29.7% and rented dwellings at 43.2%.
+The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Qld's average of $1,950.
+The median weekly rent figure was recorded at $480, compared to Non-Metro Qld's $450.
+Nationally, Wurtulla - Birtinya's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing